 NCERT Solutions for Class 12 Biology Chapter 7 – Evolution

 The animals that we see now are the result of millions of years of evolution.
 This is brought about by organisms adapting to the changing environment or risk dying and becoming extinct.
-The earliest human ancestor didn’t even look remotely human – it was no larger than a millimeter and was the stepping stone in the evolution of fish and eventually, to humans.
+The earliest human ancestor didn’t even look remotely human – it was no larger than a millimetre and was a stepping stone in the evolution of fish and eventually, to humans.

 NCERT Solutions for Class 12 Biology chapter 7 deals with the aspect of Evolution.
-It tells us how the different types of organisms that are alive today evolved over the course of many millenia.
+It tells us how the different types of organisms that are alive today evolved over the course of many years.
 There are whole classes of organisms that have evolved, dominated the earth and became extinct for various reasons.
-Most of these organisms that died out millions of years ago most likely have modern day ancestors that have adapted to today’s environment.
+Most of these organisms that died out millions of years ago mostly have modern-day ancestors that have adapted to today’s environment.
 For instance, we all know that dinosaurs died out many million years ago – 65 million years ago to be precise.
-But did you know that they have a modern day ancestor?
+But did you know that they have a modern-day ancestor?
 Birds are the most direct ancestors to dinosaurs and it has been proved through the help of fossils.

 Class 12 Biology NCERT Solutions Evolution Important Questions

 Furthermore, this is reinforced by the fact that all birds living today have the feather on at least some parts of their body – This same feature was also discovered in dinosaurs that went extinct millions of years ago.
 Giant carnivorous dinosaurs like Tyrannosaurus Rex have been theorized to have had feathers on its body, but it’s still controversy as there are not enough fossils to prove the same.

 Class 12 Biology chapter 7 tells us about evolution giving rise to new species over the course of many years and the species that do not adapt to the change eventually die out and become extinct.